How to Set Up an Apple Watch

 Here’s how to set up Apple Watch for a child, senior, or family member in Home Sharing:

 1. Ask the family member to wear the Apple Watch on their wrist.
-Help him adjust the wristband so that he is comfortable;
+Help him adjust the wristband so that he is comfortable.

-2. Bring the watch closer to the iPhone to start pairing between the devices.
+2. Bring the watch closer to the iPhone to start pairing the devices.
 Or, on iPhone, open the Watch app, go to “All Watches” and tap “Pair New Apple Watch”;

 3. Choose the option “Set up for a Family Member” and tap “Continue;

-4. When prompted, position the iPhone’s camera viewfinder on the Apple Watch screen to begin pairing;
+4. When prompted, position the iPhone’s camera viewfinder on the Apple Watch screen to begin pairing.

 5. Tap “Set Up Apple Watch” and follow the onscreen instructions.